-Aimed at encouraging students to excel in areas other than academic results, this plan is a big shift for Singapore education system, which will take effect from this year, 2019.
+Aimed at encouraging students to excel in areas other than academic results, this plan is a big shift for the Singapore education system, which will take effect from the year 2019.

 How can parents track their child’s learning progress in P1 and P2 without exam grades?

 Gemma Church (Head of Young Learners) and Charlie Spiller (Head of Primary Courses) from The British Council share their thoughts and insights with The New Age Parents.

 Charlie: The removal of examinations and assessments is a big cultural shift in Singapore.
 For a long time, the desire for financial and job security has underpinned the need for academic excellence, and now parents and children will have to adjust their way of looking at the concept of education.

 I believe that a key positive of this change is that children will now have the freedom and time to explore topics in greater depth, which will in turn improve their critical thinking ability.

 Parents will frequently talk about “progress”, but a “spot check”, such as an examination, is not a good indicator of “progress”.
 If grades haven’t improved over a period of time, the understanding is that the child didn’t make progress, which is a very superficial way of looking at it.